-- 1. Engine starts in the Neutral (N) or the Park (P) positions. - Lift up and hold the pull rod of shift lever to disengage and move the shift lever from "N" to "H", "L" or "R". ("L" is used for rough surfaces).
+- Engine starts in Neutral (N) and Park (P) position. - Engage a brake and (push the knob) in and move the shift lever from N to H, L or R. (L shift is used for rough surfaces)

-- Note: When shifting from H to L and any gear/direction, the vehicle must be at a complete stop. - 3.
-For reverse, with the brake applied, push the knob in and move the shift lever from "N" to "R".
+Note: When shifting from H to L and any gear/direction, the vehicle must be at a complete stop.

+3. For reverse, with the brake applied, (push the knob) in and move the shift lever from N to R.